Why donate to Recovery Partners of Vermont?

-The Vermont Recovery Network is a system of community recovery centers that provide support for individuals and their families seeking recovery from substance use disorder.
+The Recovery Partners of Vermont is a system of community recovery centers that provide support for individuals and their families seeking recovery from substance use disorder.

 Our recovery support services help people rebuild their lives and become productive members of society.
 We provide peer support, evidence-based services, educational programs, and recovery training in safe, supportive environments.
 Recovery Centers are staffed by well-trained, knowledgeable people–primarily volunteers–who can connect individuals to appropriate community resources.